anthonykulis/cps206/labs/inheritance/README.md

 ### Part 2
 Write class methods for the appropriate class which takes any of our objects and returns either a *Circle* or a *Square* of the same area.
-These methods should be named `toSquare` and `toCicle`.
+These methods should be named `toSquare` and `toCircle`.
 Each method needs tests to prove the implementation is correct.
 You do not need a driver to demonstrate its functionality, just tests are fine.
 If you so wish, you may try it out in the applications `Driver` as I did in my solution.
 The tricky part is to write your tests such that you will not suffer round off error without having to do major test manipulation. (eg a square with an area of 3.1411 will never resolve without runoff error to a circle of